Dr. Henry A. Kissinger, former Secretary of State (1973 - 1977) and National Security Advisor (1969 - 1975)

 Baltimore City Hall, 100 North Holliday Street, Baltimore, MD 21202

-The 2016 program will include a catered reception, a local address & discussion, "Where Is the U.S.-China Relationship Headed — Why?" by Dr. Lampton in person, and a nationwide webcast featuring Dr. Kissinger.
-Check-in & refreshments will begin at 5:30pm.
-The national webcast will be from 7:00 to 8:00pm.
+The 2016 program included a catered reception, a local address & discussion, "Where Is the U.S.-China Relationship Headed — Why?" by Dr. Lampton in person, and a nationwide webcast featuring Dr. Kissinger.
+Check-in & refreshments began at 5:30pm.
+The national webcast was from 7:00 to 8:00pm.

-For more information regarding our national panelists and local speaker, please follow the hyperlinks above.
+For more information regarding our national and local speakers, please follow the hyperlinks above.
 For a printer-friendly summary of the information above, please view the event flyer.

 6:30 to 9:00pm, August 10th, 2016